 What cookies may be placed?

-Our websites may use the following types of cookies:
+Our website makes use the following types of cookies:

 - Strictly necessary cookies (Type 1): these cookies are essential in order to enable you to move around this website and use its features, such as accessing secure areas of this website.
 Without these cookies, certain services you have asked for cannot be provided.